,Contents of this page

 - A target of reaching the regional benchmark for the proportion of BAME staff in the professional, managerial and support staff group (an increase to 17% from the current 10%).

-- A specific target (to be set) for the increase in the proportion of postdoctoral researchers again set against a sector benchmark
+- We aim to target the increase in the proportion of postdoctoral researchers again set against a sector benchmark.

 - A specific reduction in the ethnicity pay gap